-I originally spotted it in Ted Haigh’s book, but the proportions used here are (mostly) the ones from 3st of the month.
+I originally spotted it in Ted Haigh’s book, but the proportions used here are (mostly) ones from the (now defunct site) 3st of the Month.
 With just one kind of fruit juice, this may seem a little less flashy than other recipes, but I love this version, because the Angostura bitters and particularly the nutmeg give it a richness and depth of flavor that you don’t get from just rum and fruit juice.

 Make-Ahead "Secret Mix"

 Although the "secret mix" might seem a little intimidating, it’s really quite simple to make.
 You can put it together ahead of time (up to two days in advance) and store it in the fridge.
 Then, when you’re ready to make drinks, all you need to do is add the rum.
 You can make drinks individually, or put together a whole pitcher at once.

 The starting point for Planter's Punch is a dark rum, preferably Jamaican.
 Haigh asks for Coruba, although I’ve also had luck with Appleton Estate.

 Planter's Punch Cocktail

 If fresh-ground nutmeg is not an option, you can substitute 3/4 teaspoon of the already-ground version.
 But if time allows, go for the fresh ground.
 As someone who had never bothered to grate fresh nutmeg before, it was a revelation.